This post may contain affiliate links at no additional cost to you.

 I’ve never carried balance in my entire life, no matter how poor I was.
 Except for those pesky student loans at one point, I’ve never owned anyone a penny.
 Mentally, it just doesn’t make sense to spend money I don’t have.

 In actuality, most Americans see credit card debt as something normative.
 Some even believe you need to carry over debt to pay off in order to improve your credit score!

 I just think it’s abnormal to spend money on a piece of plastic if you can’t foresee covering it all.
 The concept is completely foreign to me and it makes zero sense.

 This is a quick snippet of our credit card history.
 It’s what we’ve opened in the past 15 or so months as a couple.

 Hubby’s first credit card was from a credit union.
-His father opened a joint credit union account with him, filled out the paperwork for the credit card and brought it home for Jared to sign.
+His father opened a joint credit union account with him, filled out the paperwork for the credit card and brought it home for Hubby to sign.
 The card itself has no perks whatsoever.
 But it has no annual fees and it’s now his oldest line of credit.

 My story was something very similar.
 My mom took me to Bank of America and had me apply for a credit card with a $500 limit right before I went off to college.
 Unfortunately, I had to cancel that card because they sneakily started charging an annual fee.
 Goodbye, my oldest line of credit.

 We have three staples: Citi Double Cash, Chase Freedom and Synchrony.
 All 3 of these have no annual fees and we use them fairly regularly considering we have about 10 to 12 active credit lines.